Smoky Dawson

-Smoky Dawson AM, MBE (19 March 1913 – 13 February 2008), born as Herbert Henry Brown, was an Australian Country, Western and folk performer, radio star, entertainer, and icon.
-He was widely touted as Australia's first singing cowboy complete with acoustic steel string guitar and yodel, in the style of American's Gene Autry and Roy Rogers.
+Smoky Dawson (19 March 1913 – 13 February 2008), born as Herbert Henry Brown, was an Australian singer-songwriter and musician, who performed western and folk music with a tinge of country, he was a radio and television presenter and entertainer.
+He was widely touted as Australia's first singing cowboy complete with acoustic steel string guitar and yodel, in the style of Americans Gene Autry and Roy Rogers.

-Dawson had an extraordinarily long and prolific career, releasing his first single in 1941 and his last album in 2005, aged 92.
-Through his high-rating syndicated radio serials (at their height broadcast on 100 stations), "The Adventures of Smoky Dawson", as well as television appearances, comic books and songs he created the persona of a happy-go-lucky singing cowboy.
+Dawson had an extraordinarily long and prolific career, having begun performing professionally in 1932 and releasing his last album in 2005, aged 92.
+Through his high-rating syndicated radio serials (at their height broadcast on 100 stations), The Adventures of Smoky Dawson, as well as television appearances, comic books and songs he created the persona of a happy-go-lucky singing cowboy.

-Dawson did his own version of Wild Colonial Boy, rewriting the words and music with American country singer Glen Campbell.
+Dawson did his own version of the western standard "Wild Colonial Boy", rewriting the words and music with American country singer Glen Campbell.

 Dawson also met The Kelly Family, and wrote a ditty about Jim Kelly, the brother of Ned Kelly.

 Family

-Smoky Dawson was born as Herbert Henry Brown on 19 March 1913 in Collingwood, Victoria.
+Dawson was born as Herbert Henry Brown on 19 March 1913 in Collingwood, Victoria.
 His father, Parker Frederick Peter Brown (21 November 1884 – 1957), was a labourer of Irish descent; his mother, Olive "Amy" Muir (ca. 1880 – June 1919), was of Scottish descent.
 His parents married in 1905, and they had five children, Leslie Muir Wood "Les" (1904–1920), Laura Olive Emily (1906–1941), Peter Frederick James (1908–1972), Herbert Henry "Herbie", and Edward Parker Peter "Ted" (aka Ted Dawson) (1915–1978).

 The Browns initially lived in Melbourne and briefly moved to the rural area of Warrnambool.
 His father, Parker, also worked in a dispensary, and had performed as a baritone under the name Frederick Parker, at the Bijou, a theatre in Melbourne.
 Parker had studied as a medical student before serving in World War I.